rdohms/DMS/src/DMS/Bundle/TwigExtensionBundle/README.md

 ## Usage

-To control which extensions should be enabled, you can optionally add configuration settings:
+To control which extensions should be enabled, you can optionally add configuration settings in app/config.yml:

     dms_twig_extension:
         fabpot: